 Iron ochre can also leave a rainbow-colored, oil-like sheen on water.

 Smell: The scent of iron bacteria is unpleasant, and is often described as swampy, oily, musty, or like sewage.
 Some homeowners have also compared the scent to rotten vegetation or even cucumber.

 Iron ochre will also increase your chances of sulfur bacteria infestation, which smells like rotten eggs.

 Taste: As iron ochre bacteria dies, it will foul the taste of drinking water.

-It's also important to note that while iron ochre itself will not negatively impact your health, the bacteria adds organic content to the water, which may support the growth of other bacterium.
+It's also important to note that while iron ochre itself will not negatively impact your health, the bacteria adds organic content to the water, which may support the growth of other bacteria.

 When iron ochre is growing in pipes, it attaches to the sides, forming in layers of reddish sludge or slime.
 This slime will build up on the ends of faucets, on the screens of laundry machines, and on the insides of pumps, tanks, and plumbing.

 If the bacteria is allowed to build up thickly enough, it will also corrode the pipes and plumbing equipment -- including stainless steel surfaces, which are used by the bacteria as a source of iron.